Volunteer Toolbox

 After the alarm has been sounded

-- Block will gather at the designated meeting place.
+- The Block will gather at the designated meeting place.

 - Elect a Block Captain if yours is not available.